rakeshcsit/pdi-health/README.md

 put in rules
 for who becomes tier 1

-for when to ping rds and ss on slack

 sample plan we have for uncc
       Action Items:
       1. Communicate Student Thoughts to Terra